 - Graphic Design: Designing logos, page templates, or digital graphics using Adobe Photoshop and other design suites.

-- UX/UI Design: Creating user interfaces and app navigation for software to enhance functionality.
+- UX/UI Design: Creating user interfaces and avoiding app navigation mistakes to enhance overall functionality.

 While some designers are familiar with multiple disciplines, you need to settle on the particular design skills you’re looking for at the start of the hiring process.
 Do this by sitting down with department heads and stakeholders to establish what design qualities the business needs from a new hire.
 From here, you can generate an accurate job description listing the right skills and qualifications.
 This stage is essential in ensuring that you’re not wasting your time interviewing unsuitable candidates during the hiring process.